IbrahimDeria/Atm-Machine/README.md

 # Atm-Machine
-Virtual Atm Machine that lets users deposit, withdraw, and send money.
+Virtual Atm Machine that lets users deposit and withdraw money.
+Users can also send money to other accounts as well.
 All transactions, accounts, and balances are stored in a database.